computational-seismology/pytomo3d/INSTALL.md

 ```

 ---

+After installation, you can run `py.test` in pytomo3d directory to see if you installed all the things correctly.

 ### Notes
 1. If you already have some of the packages, please make sure to update them(not including anaconda)